Overview

 • If the provider requires an API key, an entry box labeled "Weather API Key" will appear.

 • Enter your API key and click Verify to check its validity.
+Then submit the changes.

 Set a Program to Use Weather Adjustment